opentensor/developer-docs/docs/subnets/create-a-subnet.md

 Creating a subnet on the testchain is competitive.
 Though you will only use the faucet TAO tokens for testchain, the cost to create a subnet is determined by the rate at which new subnets are being registered onto the testchain.

-By default you must have at least 100 testnet TAO in your owner wallet to create a subnet.
-However the exact amount will fluctuate based on demand.
+By default you must have at least 100 test TAO in your owner wallet to create a subnet.
+However, the exact amount will fluctuate based on demand.
 Follow the below  steps.

 ### Step 1.
 Create wallet